 The following conditions prevent an individual or business from obtaining or renewing a Louisiana Lottery retailer license:

-Being convicted of any illegal gambling activity, false statements, false swearing or perjury or a crime punishable by more than 1 year imprisonment or a fine of more than $1,000 or both.
+Being convicted of any illegal gambling activity, false statements, false swearing or perjury or a crime punishable by more than 1 year imprisonment, a fine of more than $1,000 or both.

 Being a vendor or employee of the corporation or residing on the same household as an officer of the corporation.